Perrine Bridge over Snake River at Twin Falls, Idaho, USA on a sunny clear day.

 Thanks to the presence of Eastern Oregon University, La Grande is a bit more vibrant and bustling than the cities you've visited so far on this Idaho road trip.

-It was also one of the stops on the Oregon Trail, and you can even see remnants of the historic path travelled by pioneers in La Grande's Oregon Trail Interpretive Park.
+It was also one of the stops on the Oregon Trail, and you can even see remnants of the historic path traveled by pioneers in La Grande's Oregon Trail Interpretive Park.

 Spend an hour so browsing through the city's quaint antiques shops, small museums and independent art galleries before settling in somewhere for lunch.